Azure/AppService/CONTRIBUTING.md

 ## Publishing

+1. Proofread your post for spelling and grammar
+    - **Pro-Tips**: Copy/paste your content into Word and install the VSCode [Markdown Linting extension](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint).
-1. After you have proofread your post, submit a pull request
+1. Submit a pull request
 1. Tag `@jasonfreeberg` in your pull request

-**Contact Jason if you have any questions.**
+    - Send an email if it is high priority